dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0701.md

 1.0×10−6

-In air, all three diffusion constants—𝐷 for molecules, 𝜅 for energy, and 𝜈 for momentum—are roughly 1.5 × 10−5 square meters per second.
+In air, all three diffusion constants — 𝐷 for molecules, 𝜅 for energy, and 𝜈 for momentum — are roughly 1.5 × 10−5 square meters per second.
 Their similarity is no coincidence.
 The same mechanism (diffusion of air molecules) transports molecules, energy, and momentum.

 In water, however, the molecular diffusion constant 𝐷 is several orders of magnitude smaller than the heat- and momentum-diffusion constants (𝜅

 and 𝜈, respectively).
 Even the momentum- and heat-diffusion constants differ roughly by a factor of 7.
 This dimensionless ratio, 𝜈/𝜅, is the Prandtl number 𝖯𝗋.
-For water, I usually remember 𝜈, because it is just a power of ten in SI units, and remember the Prandtl number—the lucky number 7—and use these values to reconstruct 𝜅.
+For water, I usually remember 𝜈, because it is just a power of ten in SI units, and remember the Prandtl number — the lucky number 7 — and use these values to reconstruct 𝜅.

 7.3.3 Thermal diffusivities of liquids and solids The large discrepancy between the molecular and thermal diffusion constants in water indicates that our model for diffusion in water is not complete.
 The problem is not limited to water.
 If we had made a similar comparison for any solid, comparing the molecular and thermal diffusion constants (𝐷 and 𝜅), the discrepancy would have been even larger.